9xeb/purpleids/README.md

 # PurpleIDS
 A docker compose configuration for intrusion detection, Dos protection and threat hunting.
+It is meant to run in 9xeb/purplesec, hence the misaligned paths in docker-compose.yml.
+It has its own repo for easier versioning only.

 Originally developed for my own homelab, I believe it can be applied to many small environments that need to propel their detection from zero to decent.